Clif Bar

 Clif Bar & Company is an American producer of energy foods and drinks.
 The company's flagship product, Clif Bar, was created by Gary Erickson and Lisa Thomas.
 The company is based in Emeryville, California, and was privately held until 2022 when it was acquired by Mondelez International for $2.9 billion.
 In April 2013, Kevin Cleary was named CEO, Rich Boragno CFO, and co-owners Erickson and Kit Crawford became co-chief visionary officers.
 In 2018, Cleary left the company, and Erickson and Crawford became co-CEOs, positions they had held previously.
+On June 1, 2020 the company named Sally Grimes as its new CEO.

 History

-A baker and former mountain guide, Erickson got the idea for his product in 1990 on a day-long, 175-mile bike ride, for which he packed Powerbars, the only energy bars on the market at that time.
+A baker and former mountain guide, Erickson had a self-described 'epiphany moment' for his product in 1990 on a day-long, 175-mile bike ride, for which he packed Powerbars, the only energy bars on the market at that time.
 Two years later, after experimenting in his mother's kitchen, he settled on a recipe for what would become the Clif Bar.
 Erickson tried several names and formulations—including Forza, Torque, and Gary's Bar—before settling on Clif Bar, named after his father Clifford.
 The packaging image of a rock climber was first drawn by Doug Gilmour on a napkin over dinner in San Francisco.
 At a September 1991 bike show, Erickson debuted three flavors: double chocolate, apricot, and date oatmeal.

 In Clif Bar's first year, its revenues exceeded $700,000, fueled primarily by strong sales in bike shops and the growth of the health and natural foods movement.
 Sales doubled each year and, by 1997, revenue surpassed $20 million.
 In 1997, the company name was changed from Kali's SportNaturals to Clif Bar, Inc. In 2010, the company moved into a new headquarters in the EmeryTech Building in Emeryville, California.
 Designed by ZGF Architects LLP, the former manufacturing plant earned Leadership in Energy and Environmental Design (LEED) Platinum status.
 The building was repurposed and sustainably designed with photovoltaic panels, solar thermal panels, reclaimed wood, live plants, and other biophilic features.